 12. Limitation of liability

 To the maximum extent permitted by law, neither party will be liable for indirect, incidental, special, consequential, exemplary, or punitive damages, or lost profits/revenues/data.
-Liability caps should be completed in the applicable agreement and reviewed by counsel.
+Any liability cap, exclusion, indemnity, healthcare carveout, financial-services carveout, refund/cancellation term, consumer exception, or jurisdiction-specific non-waivable right is governed by the applicable signed agreement or counsel-approved public terms for the relevant service.

 13. Indemnity